COLLECTING THE LITTLE FOOL

 This short history can make it a perfect collectors’ piece – only 153 years worth of joker cards to find!

 Jokers are often used in card games as ‘wild’ cards – a card that can represent any other card.
-They can also be found on some popular slot machines found on online casino sites.
+They can also be found on some popular slot machines found on online casino (not currently available) sites.

 IMPORTANT ADVICE FOR COLLECTING JOKERS